-In 1914, when he published this memoir of the Klondike Gold Rush, Dietz was a “physical director” at the YMCA in Los Angeles, as well as being a “playground director” in the same city.
-(For some reason, I can’t get Village People out of my head at this point.
-But it’ll pass—it always does.)
+In 1914, when he published this memoir of the Klondike Gold Rush, Dietz was a physical director at the YMCA in Los Angeles, as well as being a “playground director” in the same city.

 I can still remember exactly where I was and what I was doing when I first decided I needed to read this book.
 August 1989.
 Hamilton, Ontario.
 A sweltering day had blown up into a huge evening thunderstorm out over Lake Ontario, and I was sitting at the open window of our tiny rented apartment, dividing my attention between a glass of hopeless Canadian Chardonnay, the spectacular lightning over the lake, and Pierre Berton‘s splendid Klondike: The Last Great Gold Rush.

 Berton was describing how people made the epic journey to the Klondike gold field, which was inconveniently situated in Butt End Of Nowhere, Yukon Territory.
 There was the standard route, starting from the Alaskan coast and climbing over the Chilkoot Trail or White Pass.
 There was the “Rich Man’s Route”, which involved chartering a boat and trying to get up the Yukon River before it froze over.
 There were various “All-Canadian” routes, which involved very long forest treks starting in various Canadian towns.
 There was an “All-American” route, starting at Valdez, Alaska, and climbing over the Valdez Glacier.
 (It was “All-American” only to the extent it sneaked past the Canadian border formalities that were in place along the more popular Chilkoot/White Pass route.)